ShaleCoders/Raspinimal/README.md

 Requirements
 ------------
- - A Raspberry Pi Model B
+ - A Raspberry Pi Model B or Raspberry Pi2 Model B
  - SD card of at least 2GB (or at least 64MB for USB root install)
- - working Ethernet with Internet connectivity
+ - working Ethernet with Internet connectivity (Wifi coming soon)

 Raw Image
 ----------------